lightning/bolts/07-routing-gossip.md

 of two `channel_update`s within a single second.

-It is assumed that more than one `channel_update` message changing the channel parameters in the same second is a DoS attempt, and therefore, the node responsible for signing such messages ought to be blacklisted.
+It is assumed that more than one `channel_update` message changing the channel parameters in the same second may be a DoS attempt, and therefore, the node responsible for signing such messages ought to be blacklisted.
 However, a node can send a same `channel_update` message with a different signature (changing the nonce in signature signing), and hence fields apart from signature are checked to see if the channel